Best Secure Client Portals for Tax Practices in 2026

 - Configurable document retention and automatic expiration policies

-- SOC 2 Type II audit report available for review
+- SOC 2 Type II audit report available for review on request

 Tax-Specific Functionality

-- Direct integration with tax preparation software
+- Direct integration with your tax preparation software

 - Organizer distribution with secure completion and return